 5. Zip Through the Trees on an Alpine Adventure

 There are many things to do in Juneau, but you can’t beat a day of soaring through the trees.
-An Alpine Zipline Adventure takes visitors through Tongass National Forest to see a real Alaskan rainforest.
+An Alpine Zipline Adventure takes visitors through Tongass National Forest to see a real Alaska rainforest.
 Take in the area’s unique flora and fauna before stopping onto an aerial suspension bridge.
 Of course, guests are securely strapped and clipped to double cables to ensure safety.
-During your journey, keep an eye out for Sitka spruce and western hemlock trees, Alaskan wildlife, and old growth trees that date back nearly 400 years.
+During your journey, keep an eye out for Sitka spruce and western hemlock trees, Alaska wildlife, and old growth trees that date back nearly 400 years.

-6. Canoe Past Alaskan Glaciers
+6. Canoe Past Alaska Glaciers

 Getting close to a glacier is a bucket list experience on its own, but getting to do it by canoe is for the select few.
 Take a unique tour under a limited U.S Forest Service permit and travel by canoe to Mendenhall Glacier.
 First, climb into a traditional Tlingit-style canoe stretching 28-ft with all the safety gear you’ll need.
 Now it’s time to navigate past icebergs while paddling along Mendenhall Lake where arctic terns, eagles, goats, salmon, and even resident are known to make an appearance.
 But you won’t just see a glacier from afar, you’ll come within yards of the towering Mendenhall Glacier for up-close photo ops.